Mago126/Mercurial-V3-Grabber/README.md

 - Grabs screenshot
 - Anti Virutal Machine
 - Anti Debug
+- Bypasses Anti-Virus Defender
+- Checks if it is VM or not
+- Backdoor Feature
 ## Customization
 - Add a custom icon
 - Custom exe name
+- Custom Color
+- Custom Delay

 ## Info
 Please do not use the program maliciously.
 This program is intended to be used for educational purposes only.
 Mercurial is only used to demonstrate what type of information attackers can grab from a user's computer.
 This is a project was created to make it easier for malware analysts or ordinary users to understand how credential grabbing works and can be used for analysis, research, reverse engineering, or review.